GoogleCloudPlatform/nodejs-docs-samples/CONTRIBUTING.md

 [cloud]: https://cloud.google.com/

 ## Failing CI
 `Required` tests need to pass.
-Tests that are not required are expected to fail, they are usually work in progress.
+Tests that are not required are expected to fail.
+They are usually work in progress.